komlenic/dotfiles/README.txt

 TODO:

-- put this thing on github instead of bitbucket.
-It was only on bitbucket so that it could be private, and we don't need that.
 - ensure that the prompt only uses the fancy git stuff if it can
 - consider refactoring makesymlinks.sh to only symlink files starting with a '.' that aren't .git or .gitignore